kovaleff - Fotolia

-RAID 1 vs RAID 5 is mostly a question of what's more important to you in terms of performance and cost.
+RAID 1 vs RAID 5 is mostly a question of what is more important to you in terms of performance and cost.

 Due to the larger data capacities required by modern environments, RAID 10 is now the most prevalent among the RAID technologies for high-end applications, combining the mirroring of RAID 1 with the striping of RAID 0.

-The main drawback of RAID 1 (and for that matter RAID 10) is that for the required disk space, the RAID overhead will double the amount of capacity you actually have to purchase.
-For example, if you needed to store 300GB of data you would have to purchase 600GB of capacity.
+The main drawback of RAID 1 (and, for that matter, RAID 10) is that for the required disk space, the RAID overhead will double the amount of capacity you actually have to buy.
+For example, if you needed to store 300GB of data, you would have to buy 600GB of capacity.

-Find more RAID 1 vs RAID 5 information
+Read more about RAID 1 vs RAID 5